swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor

-To address the challenges described in Section~\ref{subsec:challenges}, we implement the AOT code generation as an extension to \textit{TVM}, and manage the code organization for MPE and CPE respectively.
+To address the challenges described in Section~\ref{subsec:challenges}, we propose \textit{swTVM} for the Sunway many-core processor.
+In \textit{swTVM}, we implement the AOT code generation as an extension to TVM, and manage the code organization for MPE and CPEs respectively.
 In addition, we manipulate the memory allocation of the tensor operation globally.
 The grey components in Figure~\ref{fig:main}(a) show the contribution of our work.
-To improve the readability and portability of the generated code, we produce C source code in AOT mode, which is then compiled by Sunway native compiler in order to generate the executables.
-The advantage of AOT code generation is that, the memory allocation for each layer is determined based on the input and output of each layer before the actual computation, which avoids frequent memory allocation during the computation and thus eliminates the overhead of operations related to memory allocation.
+We produce C source codes in AOT mode, which are then compiled by Sunway native compiler in order to generate the executable.
+The advantage of AOT code generation is that the memory allocation for each layer is determined based on the input and output of each layer before the actual computation, which avoids frequent memory allocation during the computation and thus eliminates the overhead of operations related to memory allocation.